sorablaze11/TapSearch/README.md

 Heroku

 #### How to use:<br />
-Given the frontpage of the TapSearch website.
+Given the frontpage of the TapSearch website.<br/>
 <img src="tapsearch1.PNG" alt="drawing" width="500" height="300" />
+Enter the documents or paragraphs to be indexed and press index it.<br/>
 <img src="tapsearch2.PNG" alt="drawing" width="500" height="300" />
+Go to search page and search for the specific word in each document.<br>
 <img src="tapsearch3.PNG" alt="drawing" width="500" height="300" />
 <img src="tapsearch4.PNG" alt="drawing" width="500" height="300" />
+Go to All Documents to get all the documents that has been indexed.<br />
 <img src="tapsearch5.PNG" alt="drawing" width="500" height="300" />
+Press clear to clear all the indexed documents.<br/>
 <img src="tapsearch6.PNG" alt="drawing" width="500" height="300" />